 The first step in creating a custom planner is deciding what type of design will work best for your audience.
 The design should reflect the personality, lifestyle or possibly brand.
 This is dependent upon the purpose of the planner.
 You can even decide whether you want something more traditional or experimental.

 I know this can sound overwhelming.
-This is the point I suggest to start basic and build on that basic design.
+This is where I suggest to start basic and build on that basic design.

 There are several areas of flexibility.
 Think about color schemes and layout options when choosing a design, such as choosing between vertical, horizontal, or do you want a daily or weekly layout.